The Micron School of Materials Science and Engineering offers the following graduate degree programs:

 Are there Other Admission Requirements for International Students?

 Completion of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required for international students.
 Official TOEFL or IELTS scores should be sent directly from ETS to Boise State University (institutional code 4018).
-Information about minimum scores and exemption from this requirement can be found on the international admissions website.
+Information about minimum scores and exemption from this requirement can be found on the Center for Global Education website.

 What Happens after I Apply?